Deepacat/GregTech-Modern/docs/content/Gameplay/mechanics/tools/Gadgets/Misc Gadgets.md

 Lighters hold butane or propene (Invar 100mb, Platinum 1000mb), filled by right clicking it while closed on a fluid storage or clicking the item onto an interface slot containing the fluid.

-Can be shift right clicked to open then light a fire with right click costing 1mB of fuel.
+Can be Sneak right clicked to open then light a fire with right click costing 1mB of fuel.

 ## Cells
 Used to carry one fluid of an amount, comes in varying sizes (iron-tungstensteel)